 Section 1.
-The executive committee shall consist of the faculty advisers and the chapter officers.
+The executive committee shall consist of the faculty advisers, chapter officers, and initiative leaders.

 Section 2.
 The executive committee shall have general supervision of the meetings and the business of the chapter, but any action by the executive committee is subject to the review of the chapter members.

 ARTICLE VII: MEETINGS